The Diagnosis And 7 Things To Know For A Successful Chelation – Post 12

 - The importance of following a glutathione diet.

 - Removal of coffee, tea, soups, and other hot drinks from the diet.

-- The importance of consuming the best food, preferably organic, minimising fertilisers and pesticides consumption.
+- The importance of consuming the best food, preferably organic, minimising foods reliant on fertilisers and pesticides growth.

 Glutathione Diet was put in place 6 weeks after diagnosis and still remains so today.

 Oxalate Diet was not put in place until the third year after diagnosis and remains so today.

 Hot drinks and soups were not removed from the diet until 6 weeks after diagnosis and revised after the removal of amalgams.

 Organic foods, minimising fertilisers and pesticides consumption was put in place on the day of diagnosis and remains so today.

 Saunas weren’t used immediately.
 There was early success and now used infrequently.
 This would have been highly beneficial from the start of the chelation process.

 The next 7 posts explain the chelation method in more detail